Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

 According to a personal story I've come across, Nortind was in a convoy (Key West, bound for West Indies) that lost 11 tankers out of 13 in March-1942.
-I'm not sure which convoy this could have been; she's included in several Key West convoys at the external website that I've linked to further down on this page, but that was much later in the year.
+I'm not sure which convoy this could have been; A. Hague has included her in several Key West convoys, but that was much later in the year.
 Besides, she was still in the U.K. that month, so I believe the author of this story remembers the date wrong*.
-Nortind is listed in the westbound North Atlantic Convoy ON 77**, which originated in Liverpool on March 17-1942 and dispersed on the 28th, Nortind arriving Galveston on Apr.
-7. She headed back to the U.K. on Apr.
-26 in Convoy HX 187 from Halifax, together with several other Norwegian ships.
+Nortind is listed, along with Haakon Hauan, Helgøy, Norsktank (returned), Salamis, Spinanger and Vinland, in the westbound North Atlantic Convoy ON 77**, which originated in Liverpool on March 17 and dispersed on the 28th, Nortind arriving Galveston on Apr.
+7, proceeding to Beaumont the next day.
+On Apr.
+26 she headed back to the U.K. in Convoy HX 187 from Halifax.
+This convoy arrived Liverpool on May 8; Nortind arrived Stanlow on May 9, according to the archive document.
+She later left Birkenhead in ballast on May 22 in the westbound Convoy ON 97**, bound for New York/Norfolk/Texas City (this convoy arrived Halifax on June 5, Nortind arrived New York June 7).
+She had again been in the company of several other Norwegian ships, namely B.P.
+Newton, Brant County, Brimanger, Cetus, Gallia and Norfjell, as well as the Panamanian Norvik, which is listed under the N's of this website because she had Norwegian managers.

 "We had a quiet trip to Ny USA then a hair raising trip alone down to Beaumont Texas tankers burning around us".
 As will be seen when going to the archive document, Nortind arrived Beaumont from Galveston on Apr.
 8 - perhaps this is the incident referred to in the story mentioned above?
-Note, however, that Ernie also mentions a convoy with heavy losses further down in his Forum posting.
-This appears to have taken place after she had been torpedoed and repaired, and after she had been to Port Arthur in Oct.-1942, when on her way back to the U.S. She's listed in Convoy HK 110 and KN 205 at this time (external links).
-I'm not sure if any ships from these convoys were sunk.
+Note, however, that Ernie also mentions a convoy with heavy losses further down in his posting.
+This appears to have taken place after she had been torpedoed and repaired (see below), and after she had been to Port Arthur in Oct.-1942, just before they returned to the U.K. Ernie adds, "with a fast port turn we outta there helter skelter every ship for itself to Ny where we were put isolated from the shore for about 2 weeks", but going back to the archive document we see that she only stayed in New York for a few days before heading across the Atlantic to Avonmouth.

-** All the ON convoys are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+** The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.

 Torpedoed - June-1942:

-When about 15 n. miles south/southwest of South West Pass Light (position 28 41N 89 34W) on June 20-1942, she was damaged by a torpedo from U-67 (Müller-Stöckheim).
-At the time she was on course 262° true, sailing at a speed of 12 knots, in cloudy weather with a calm sea, no moonllight, light southerly breeze, good visibility, no other ships in sight.
+When about 15 n. miles south/southwest of South West Pass.
+Light (position 28 41N 89 34W) on June 20, she was damaged by a torpedo from U-67 (Müller-Stöckheim).
+According to a memorandum dated July 3-1942, based on survivors' statements, she was on charter to British Trade Corporation at the time.
+Time of attack is given as 04:30 CWT, she was in ballast (3000 tons of water), on a course 262° true, not zig-zagging, blacked out, radio silent, sailing at a speed of 12 knots, in cloudy weather with a calm sea, no moonllight, light southerly breeze, good visibility, no other ships in sight.
+There were 3 lookouts, 2 on the bridge, 1 on the stern poop deck.
 She was struck on the port side below the bridge, 8' below the water line, resulting in a 50' long x 40' wide hole in her hull, with plates projecting outward parallel to the water.
 No. 4 pump room was flooded, as were holds No. 4, 5 and 6 and the wing and center tanks.
 Nortind initially listed 15°-20° to starboard, but then came back on an even keel, later developing a slight list to port.

 Shortly before the explosion occurred the lookout had seen the wake of a torpedo passing in front of the bow, missing her by about 100', and he was about to report this when the ship was struck (the torpedo that hit her was not seen).
 About 15 minutes later the captain spotted the spray from a periscope on the port beam, so ordered the 1st mate to instruct the gunners aft to keep a close lookout, and fire immediately if they saw anything.
 Course was immediately altered 90° to starboard in order to put the wake of the periscope dead astern, and she proceeded northerly for about an hour, before altering to N 22° E true.
 The U-boat abandoned the chase after 2-3 miles, and was last seen a little over an hour after the attack, on a course 350° true in a westerly direction, still with only the periscope visible.